-The parable of the talents (Matthew 25:14-30) makes it very clear that God expects us to wisely use the resources he gives us.
-Failure to meet our financial obligations, especially as a Christian organization, dishonors the God we serve.
-Therefore, we must be conscientious and wise about financial matters relating to a FamilyLife ministry.
-If God has called us to serve through FamilyLife, part of our ministry includes activities such as financial management and related decisions.
+The Bible makes it very clear that God expects us to wisely use the resources he gives us (see Matthew 25:14-30).
+Failure to meet our financial obligations, especially as a Christian organization, dishonors God.
+Therefore, we must be conscientious and wise about financial matters.
+If God has called us to serve through FamilyLife, part of our ministry includes sound financial management.